For the last week of the 2018, 2019 and 2020 edition of 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.

 Day 96 belongs to Danielle, Wea, and Anna

 Day 97 belongs to Herbert, Flora, and Gina

 Day 99 belongs to Lorde

 Thank you for once again joining me on a 99 Day Journey of all things Fetal Alcohol Spectrum Disorder.
-Thank you to those who gave their permission to share information, to the Pioneers who brought FASD into the public, to the advocates who continue to work tirelessly for recognition, support, prevention and awareness.
+Thank you to those who gave their permission to share information, to the Pioneers who brought FASD into the public spotlight, to the advocates and researchers who continue to work tirelessly for recognition, support, prevention and awareness.